veerak2/veerak2/README.md

 **veerak2/veerak2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 - 🏫 I'm a graduate student majoring in Business Analytics at the University of South Florida.
-I **graduated this December**!
+I **graduated in December of 2021 **!
 - 🟢 I'm  currently **looking out for full time opportunities as a Machine Learning Engineer or Data Scientist**.

 <!--